-- Cat Litter - Pour a good amount of clumping cat litter on the wet spot and allow it to soak the urine up.
-Clumping litter works best because it can absorb up to fifteen times its own weight in liquid.
+- Cat Litter helps to soak up urine.
+Pour a good amount of clumping cat litter on the wet spot and allow it to soak the urine up.
+Clumping litter works best because it can absorb up to 15 times its own weight in liquid.
 Follow up with a white vinegar cleaning to remove any lingering stains.

 - Baking Soda is a known odor eliminator.
 Pour it directly onto the fresh urine spot after blotting up as much liquid as possible.
-Allow it to sit for several hours and then vacuum.
+Allow it to sit for several hours and then vacuum it up.

 - Borax is the same product that was once used as a pre-soak for cloth baby diapers.
 It is also one of the better dog urine cleaners.
 Borax helps kill the smelly bacteria and eliminate stains.